devvibebuilder/vibe-coding-master/README.md

-# Vibe Coding Master: Protocolo de Gobernanza para el Desarrollo Agentico
+# Vibe Coding Master: Protocolo de Gobernanza para el Desarrollo Agentico.

 ### Abstract
 Vibe Coding Master is a high-level operational framework designed to streamline the transition from manual coding to agentic orchestration.
 This repository serves as a technical governance blueprint, optimizing context injection for Large Language Models (LLMs) and AI agents.
 By enforcing Clean Architecture and Dependency Inversion principles, it ensures that AI-generated code remains scalable, secure, and aligned with enterprise-grade standards.